averagebeard/react-hamburger/README.md

 # React-Hamburger

-A simple hamburger menu for React that is fully customizable.
+A simple and fully customizable hamburger menu for React.

 ## Installation